MasterOfLogic1/ExcelXmlManager/README.md

      - `excelFullFilePath`: Full path to the Excel file.
      - `sheetIndex`: Index of the sheet to read.
      - `hasHeader`: Indicates if the first row contains headers.
-   - Similar processing of shared strings and sheet data XML.

 3. **GetSheetNameBySheetIndex(excelFullFilePath As String, sheetIndex As Integer) As String**
    - Retrieves the name of the sheet at the specified index.